Darcy Watson-Russell (they/them)

 Who do I work with?

-Darcy has worked both formally and informally in counselling and peer support with LGBTIQA+ and neurodivergent adults of all ages.
-They love working with a wide range of people and aim to approach each new therapy relationship with curiosity and openness.
-Darcy is especially passionate about supporting trans and gender diverse people navigating grief and loss, suicidality, disability and chronic illness, and autism and other experiences of neurodivergence.
+Darcy has worked both formally and informally in counselling and peer support with LGBTIQA+ and neurodivergent adults of all ages (18-65+).
+They love working with a wide range of people, and welcome anyone looking for a place where they will be met with deep listening, curiosity, warmth, and authenticity.
+Darcy is especially passionate about supporting trans and gender diverse people navigating grief and loss, suicidality, trauma, disability and chronic illness, and autism and other experiences of neurodivergence.

 What should you expect in a session?